LPL at a Glance

 • LPL successfully led and managed surface operations for the PHOENIX Mars mission, becoming the first university organization to manage a mission to Mars.

-• LPL faculty continue their work with spacecraft mission projects, including participation in Parker Solar Probe, Juno (Jupiter), MRO (Mars), NEO Surveyor, MAVEN, LRO, and Mars Odyssey.
+• LPL faculty continue their work with spacecraft mission projects, including participation in Parker Solar Probe, Juno (Jupiter), MRO (Mars), MAVEN, LRO, and Mars Odyssey.

 • The OSIRIS-REx sample return mission to the near-Earth asteroid Bennu returned the largest carbon-rich asteroid sample ever delivered to Earth.